Cypress Spurge Euphorbia cyparissias

 -

-Diseases, Insects, and Other Plant Problems: Cypress Surge is relatively pest and disease-free.
-It is a quickly spreading perennial that can overwhelm other, nearby, perennials.
+Diseases, Insects, and Other Plant Problems: Cypress spurge is relatively pest and disease-free.
+It is a quickly spreading perennial that can overwhelm nearby perennials and native plants.

 - Profile Video: